GerritCodeReview/homepage/pages/design-docs/support-jujutsu/solution.md

 ## <a id="alternatives-considered"> Alternatives Considered

-* Jujutsu preserves the `change-id` commit header on cherry-pick:

-  Rejected by the Jujutsu team as they prefer change ID's to uniquely identify one change/review.

 * Have a 2-part change ID where the first part is preserved on cherry-pick and the second part is unique: